loman19/white-magic-whiteboard/docs/blueprint.md

 # **App Name**: CollabCanvas

+> For setup instructions, API reference, and troubleshooting, see the main [README.md](../README.md).

 ## Core Features:

 - Session Management: Create or join a shared whiteboard session using a unique room ID.